 APNs and CRNAs claim they have been working independently since the pandemic began under Governor Murphy’s E.O.
 112, which intended to provide relief for overburdened physicians at the height of the COVID-19 pandemic related to oversight of APNs, and they have proven they can work without collaborative and joint protocol agreements with a physician.

 There is NOT one health system in NJ that changed the waytheir physicians oversee APNs during COVID in the hospitalsetting or community-based physicians’ practices.
 This did not happen in critical care, anesthesia, emergency or anyother specialty, including primary care/hospitals since EO 112has been in effect.

 APNs claim they should be allowed to practice independently to address potential physician workforce shortages & improve access to care in NJ.

 APNs are an essential part of a health care team, but there is no substitution for a highly trained physician in all specialties.
 APN training can be sufficient and complementary when practicing in a physician-led team, but independently, APN training simply does not offer the depth of medical knowledge necessary to provide a full scope of medical services to patients, whether in primary care, cardiology, anesthesia, or any other specialty.

 APNS claim to provide higher quality and lower-cost care to patients and can help reduce health care costs in our state.

-A study in Mississippi looking at 10 years of practice data at aclinic where APNs and physicians were given their own distinct patients found that independent APNs failed to meet the goal of providing patients with an equivalent value-based experience as physicians, resulting in worse medical outcomes, and significantly higher costs, over-testing, and even lower patient satisfaction.
+The Hattiesberg Clinic study looked at 10 years of practice data of patients seen by physician-led teams and independent practice APNs and concluded that APNs did not meet the goal of providing patients with an equivalent value-based experience as physicians, resulting in worse medical outcomes , significantly higher costs, over-testing, and even lower patient satisfaction.